 - Retrain the patella tendon and other knee attachments to hold the knee in place by performing I.C.E.® exercises.

 - Translate knee tracking to walking and running.

-In this blog, I talk about the 7 top running injuries, how they happen, how to fix them, and how to train so they never happen again!
+I wrote this article detailing the 7 top running injuries, how they happen, how to address them, and how to train smart for injury prevention!